Dmitry Daniel Askerov

 After having proven himself as an outstanding musician, Dmitry started playing as a soloist with orchestras around the world such as the Johannesburg Symphony Orchestra, the Bern Academy Orchestra, the Israel Philharmonic Orchestra and many more.
 He also gave solo recitals in the United States, Europe and Israel.

 For many years he took part in the Keshet Eilon master class, where he met many inspiring musicians, such as Ivry Gitlis, Shlomo Mintz and Ida Haendel.
 During the years of concerts and concert tours, Dmitry started to find his own technique and his own sound.
-Recently he began to write a book on the various aspects of violin technique.
-Since a few years Dmitry also plays the viola, which he regards as his second instrument.
-He has performed the viola part of Mozart’s Sinfonia Concertante with Orchestra and given several recitals on the viola.
-Dmitry is a devoted pedagogue and set a goal of bringing music to parts of the world where there is not much possibilty in the classical field.
+Dmitry also plays the viola, which he regards as his second instrument.
+He has given several recitals on the viola.
+Dmitry is a devoted pedagogue and set a goal of bringing music to parts of the world where there is not much possibility in the classical field.
 This is the reason he started his own festival in Florida, the Crescendo Music Festival.
 In addition to his musical career, Dmitry decided to create a competition that would bring opportunities for a new generation of musicians to start a career.
 In 2016 he founded the New Stars Competition.

-Dmitry’s unquenchable thirst for knowledge and inspiration from other musicians led him to obtain a Master’s degree from the Zurich University of the Arts, where he was able to study with Ilya Gringolts.
-Dmitry also met several times with the cellist Gavriel Lipkind and was able to play with Anna Lipkind in Germany and Israel.
-Dmitry was also able to receive masterclasses from some of today’s leading violinists such as Zachar Bron, Hagai Shaham, Rudolf Koelman, Miriam Fried, Julian Rachlin and Leonidas Kavakos.
+Dmitry’s unquenchable thirst for knowledge and inspiration from other musicians led him to obtain a Master’s degree from the Zurich University of the Arts, where he studied with Ilya Gringolts.
+Dmitry also met several times with the cellist Gavriel Lipkind and performed with Anna Lipkind in Germany and Israel.
+Dmitry was also able to take masterclasses from some of today’s leading violinists such as Zachar Bron, Hagai Shaham, Rudolf Koelman, Miriam Fried, Julian Rachlin and Leonidas Kavakos.

 Dmitry has always considered chamber music to be the highest form of music making.
 For this reason he founded his own String Trio, the Askerov Trio.